Seafish levy review | Seafish

 Levy rates

-The current sea fish levy rate of 0.903p/kg will be increased to 1p/kg.
-This levy will be renamed the "Category 1" levy.
-This will mean that for around 90% of species the levy rates would increase by 10%.
+The current sea fish levy rate of 0.903p/kg would be increased to 1p/kg.
+This levy would be renamed the "Category 1" levy.
+This would mean that for around 90% of species the levy rates would increase by 10%.

-Pelagic species and cockles, mussels and whelks have always had a lower levy rate, and this will continue.
-We also need to ensure levy rates are fair for all businesses so these rates will also increase.
-Levy rates for mussels, cockles, and pelagic fish (as defined in regulation) will increase from 0.258p/kg to 0.5p/kg over a three-year period, while levy rates for whelks will increase from 0.4515p/kg to 0.5p/kg.
-Collectively these rates will be known as the "Category 2" levy.
+Pelagic species and cockles, mussels and whelks have always had a lower levy rate.
+To ensure levy rates are fair for all businesses these rates would increase.
+Levy rates for mussels, cockles, and pelagic fish (as defined in regulation) would increase from 0.258p/kg to 0.5p/kg over a three-year period, while levy rates for whelks would increase from 0.4515p/kg to 0.5p/kg.
+Collectively these rates would be known as the "Category 2" levy.

-The levy rates for manufactured fishmeal and ‘fish destined for’ fishmeal will also increase, with manufactured fishmeal increasing from 0.175p/kg to 0.315p/kg and fish destined for fishmeal increasing from 0.0315p/kg to 0.05p/kg.
+The levy rates for manufactured fishmeal and ‘fish destined for’ fishmeal would also increase, with manufactured fishmeal increasing from 0.175p/kg to 0.315p/kg and fish destined for fishmeal increasing from 0.0315p/kg to 0.05p/kg.

 An open pot of cooked mussels on a picnic bench.